07fahim/07fahim/README.md

 <h3 align="center">🚀 About Me</h3>
 <!-- About Me Text with Fade In Effect -->
 <p align="center" style="font-size: 1.2rem; animation: fadeInUp 2s;">
 Hi, I'm Fahim Faiyaz—a dedicated Flutter App Developer with a focus on Dart, Object-Oriented Programming, and a growing expertise in Machine Learning and Deep Learning.
 I recently graduated with a degree in Computer Science Engineering, and I’m passionate about creating captivating, user-friendly applications.
+Alongside app development, I actively contribute to the Machine Learning and Deep Learning communities, staying up-to-date with advancements and applying innovative approaches to real-world challenges.
 My goal is to combine my technical knowledge with creativity to deliver seamless and engaging mobile experiences.
-Excited to connect, collaborate, and keep learning!

 ---
 <p align="center" style="font-size: 1.2rem; animation: fadeInUp 2.5s;">